Travel Vaccines by Country: How to Check What You Need (2025 Guide)

 These sites offer recommendations for routine vaccines, COVID-19 vaccines, and destination-specific vaccines like Hepatitis A, Hepatitis B, Typhoid, Chikungunya and Yellow Fever, as well as advice on health risks like Dengue or Malaria and more.

 Important Tip: The only vaccines officially required for entry into countries are typically the Yellow Fever vaccine (for high-risk countries) and Meningococcal vaccine (for religious pilgrimages)(2,3).
 However, other vaccines are strongly recommended for your health and safety.
-When travelling from an yellow fever at risk country to another, the latter country may require a yellow fever certificate to enter(2).
-Only authorized clinics can provide the certificate, see the link above for authorized centers in Canada and US.
+When travelling from a yellow fever at risk country to another, the latter country may require a yellow fever certificate to enter(2).
+Only authorized clinics can provide the certificate, see the links above for authorized centers in Canada and US.

 So, where do you begin when looking for ways to save on the travel vaccines you need for your destination?